-I am a digital data researcher at the Institute for Health Metrics and Evaluation.
+I am a postdoctoral associate at Boston University’s School of Public Health.
 I use unsolicited digital data (primarily from Twitter) to understand both how social processes operate within online spaces as well as how individuals engage with civic issues and/or institutions via these spaces.
 Due to the richness of our digital lives, social data is everywhere.
 It is my job as a sociologist to seek out these data and translate them into beneficial insight for the social world.

 I strive to create work that bridges data science and sociology.
 I draw heavily upon sociological theory in developing pathways for exploration, and find ways of using digitally native data to explore these trends.
 In doing so, I explore the benefits and methodological/ethical challenges of conducting social research using data not designed with social researchers in mind.